Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Introduction

 \item We introduce \cod{}, a structured visual understanding mechanism that enables step-by-step interpretation of visual content to improve perceptual quality.

-\item We demonstrate \sicog{}'s effectiveness across various benchmarks on both low- and high-resolution MLLMs, significantly surpassing prevalent pre-training approaches.
+\item We demonstrate \sicog{}'s effectiveness across various benchmarks on both low- and high-resolution MLLMs, significantly surpassing previous approaches.
 We release all related data, code, and models to support the research community.

 \end{itemize}